jScriptural/clock/README.md

 ## Introduction
-An analog clock tells reminds you that you getting older.
+An analog clock that reminds you that you getting older.
+And that every passing second draws closer to the inevitable.

 ## Tools
 * HTML